Skip to main content

 Biology & Lifecycle

-Reproduction Rate: The rate of reproduction is slow.
-A female lays a relatively small number of eggs in her lifetime compared to pests like cockroaches or flies.
+Genetic studies of Gray Silverfish populations reveal The rate of reproduction is slow.
+A female lays a relatively small number of eggs in her lifetime compared to pests like cockroaches or flies. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details